eclipse-che/che-docs/src/main/pages/admin-guide/kubernetes-admin-guide.md

 * If there's `CHE_INFRA_KUBERNETES_OAUTH__TOKEN` fabric8 client will use it.
 If both are available, token has a priority over username/pass.

 * If none are available **che service account** is used to create workspace objects.
 This is default behavior.
-Since che SA cannot create objects outside a namespace it's bound to, all workspace objects are created in Che namespace.
+Since che service account cannot create objects outside a namespace it's bound to, all workspace objects are created in Che namespace.
 Admins can grant `che` [service account super user permissions](https://kubernetes.io/docs/admin/authorization/rbac/#service-account-permissions), and this way it will be possible to use this SA to create objects outside Che namespace.
 OpenShift cluster admins can do it this way using oc CLI:

 ```bash
 oc adm policy add-cluster-role-to-user self-provisioner system:serviceaccount:eclipse-che:che